awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide.md

             ```
 1. Open the central dashboard at `https://kubeflow.platform.example.com`.
 It will redirect to Cognito for login.
 Use the credentials of the user that you just created a Profile for in previous step.
 > Note: It might a few minutes for DNS changes to propagate and for your URL to work.
 Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/)

+## 7.0 Uninstall Kubeflow

+To delete the resources created in this guide, refer to the [Uninstall section in Automated Cognito deployment guide]({{< ref "/docs/deployment/cognito/guide-automated.md#uninstall-kubeflow" >}})